-Regarding the type of Medigap Select plans available, they can be any of the standardized plan letters.
-However, the most common Supplemental Select plans are Plan F, C, N, G, and D select.
-Occasionally you may see a high deductible Plan G or F select plans.
+The type of Medigap Select plans available can be any of the standardized plan letters.
+However, the most common Supplemental Select plans are Plan F, C, N, G, and D. Occasionally you may see a high deductible Plan G or F select plans.
 These plan letters have different levels of coverage for your Medicare benefits.

 The enrollment periods for Medigap Select plans are the same as other Medigap insurance policies.
 You have a six-month Open Enrollment Period, the seven Guarantee Issue Rights, or change by undergoing underwriting.

 Does Medicare Select plans include prescription drug coverage?

 Medicare Select plans will only cover items and services that Original Medicare covers.
 Since prescription drugs aren’t covered by Medicare Part A or Part B. A Medigap Select plan won’t cover drugs.
 You can add a Part D prescription drug plan for an additional monthly premium to cover your medications.

 What is the difference between Medicare and Medicare Select?

 Medicare is insurance for Americans 65 and older or under 65 with specific health conditions or disabilities.
 Medigap Select plans help cover the cost-share left over after Medicare pays its portion.

 Medicare Select policies are a version of a Medicare Supplement plan.
 The difference between the two is that the Medigap Select plans require services performed by in-network providers.

 What is the difference between Medicare Supplement Plan G and Plan G select?